 I often compare life at a start-up to pushing a boulder up a mountain.
 It is painful, intense, and takes endurance.
 The moment you stop to catch your breath, you aren’t just losing momentum, but that boulder is going to come rolling back over you.

-In the past few weeks, every company has been impacted by COVID-19.
+Every company has been impacted by COVID-19.
 I won’t try to measure the degree of impact it has had on any other business, I can only speak for ours.
 For us, that boulder got heavier and the mountain steeper.

 Welcome to life at a start-up.